Batman: Mask of the Phantasm: Critical response

-However, Stephen Holden of The New York Times thought the voice performances were "flat and one-dimensional".
-Chris Hicks of the Deseret News felt "the picture didn't come alive until the third act" feeling that the animators sacrificed the visuals for the storyline.
-In addition, he felt Mark Hamill's Joker "stole the show."
+However, Chris Hicks of the Deseret News felt "the picture didn't come alive until the third act" feeling that the animators sacrificed the visuals for the storyline.
 Leonard Klady of Variety had mixed reactions towards the film, but his review was negative overall.
 He felt the overall themes and morals were clichéd and cited the animation to be to the "point of self-parody".

-Wireds Scott Thill called Kevin Conroy "the finest Batman on record" in 2009.
 In a 2010 list, IGN ranked Mask of the Phantasm as the 25th best animated film of all time.
 That same year, IGN also stated it was "the Dark Knight's best big screen story" until Batman Begins.
 In 2011, Total Film also named Mask of the Phantasm as one of the greatest animated films of all time, coming in at 47th out of 50.
 Time ranked Phantasm as one of the 10 best superhero films ever in 2011.
-In 2017, Screen Rant named the film the best Batman movie of all time.
+In 2017, Screen Rant named the film the best Batman film of all time.
 In 2018, Paste magazine called the film "the greatest Batman movie".
-In 2022, Empire magazine named Mask of the Phantasm the best Batman movie.
-Also in 2022, nearly 30 years after its release, Rolling Stone placed Mask of the Phantasm at number 19 on its list of the 50 Greatest Superhero Movies of All Time, being the only traditionally-animated film included, the third-best animated superhero movie and the second-best Batman movie of all time, behind only The Dark Knight (number 8).
+In 2022, Empire magazine named Mask of the Phantasm the best Batman film.
+Also in 2022, nearly 30 years after its release, Rolling Stone placed Mask of the Phantasm at number 19 on its list of the 50 Greatest Superhero Movies of All Time, being the only traditionally animated film included, the third-best animated superhero film and the second-best Batman film of all time, behind only The Dark Knight (number 8).

-Mask of the Phantasm was cited as an example of a film that effectively personified the character's "inner bubble" and psyche by actor Robert Pattinson, who portrayed a live-action iteration of Bruce Wayne in the Matt Reeves film The Batman (2022).
+Mask of the Phantasm was cited as an example of a film that effectively personified the character's "inner bubble" and psyche by actor Robert Pattinson, who portrayed Batman in the Matt Reeves film The Batman (2022).

 To commemorate the film's 20th anniversary, a screening of the film was held in Santa Monica with cast members Kevin Conroy, Dana Delany and Mark Hamill in attendance.
 To commemorate the film's 25th anniversary, Fathom Events rereleased the film for one day on November 12, 2018.